-“When you have poor sleep or lack of rest, you’re setting a whole cascade of events in motion hormonally that could set you up for weight gain,” said John M. Jakicic, director of the Physical Activity and Weight Management Research Center at the University of Pittsburgh.
+“When you have poor sleep or lack of rest, you’re setting a whole cascade of events in motion hormonally that could set you up for weight gain,” John M. Jakicic, director of the Physical Activity and Weight Management Research Center at the University of Pittsburgh says.

 When hormones like serotonin, dopamine, and melatonin are thrown out of balance, these can affect your sleep, mood, and food cravings.
 Sleep tight and wake up right by correcting these common weight-gaining sleep habits.

 1: Sleeping with lights on